atet/copilot/README.md

 Issue | Solution
 --- | ---
-**"Explain Like I'm 5 (ELI5)"** | Large language models like Gemini will never get tired or annoyed that you have more questions; don't be afraid to continue to dive further into topics and have it explained in as many different ways as necessary to be understood
+**"Explain Like I'm 5 (ELI5)"** | Large language models like Gemini will never get tired or frustrated by questions; don't be afraid to continue to dive further into topics and have it explained in <u>as many different ways as necessary</u> to be understood
-**"The models are starting to forget things from earlier in the conversation"** | These models have a limited amount of conversational memory (i.e., "context length") and can be worked around by starting a new conversation that is more focused on your topic of interest
+**"The models are starting to forget things from earlier in the conversation"** | These models have a limited amount of conversational memory (i.e., "context length") and can be worked around by starting a new conversation that is more focused on your specific topic of interest
 **"The quality of the responses from my local model isn't as good as Gemini's"** | It is highly likely that Google's model is [better](https://artificialanalysis.ai/models/comparisons/gemini-2-0-flash-vs-llama-3-3-instruct-70b) than most free, open-source models that can be hosted on a home computer or even a professional workstation
 **"It's not working!"** | This concise tutorial has distilled hours of sweat, tears, and troubleshooting; _it can't not work_